 Move Hagelbarger error correction code from NMT to common code

 It will be used by Radiocom 2000 also.
+Some minor fixes and improvements apply.

 This commit is contained in: